Watch Manager, Resourcing and Development (Training)

 Contract: Permanent

-You are required to submit a supporting statement of no more than 750 words detailing how you meet the essential criteria to apply for the role.
+You should submit your application, including a supporting statement of no more than 500 words, detailing how you meet the essential requirements of the person specification by 21st November 2023.

 Our Culture and Benefits